bashtage/kevinsheppard.com/site/pages/teaching/scanning-recommendations.md

 ![An obscured scan](/images/teaching/scanning/arm.png "A scan with a strong shadow produced by my arm that was incorrectly determined to be color")

 This final scan was produced by Genius Scan.
-The divice cast a strong shadow on the page which resulted in a large dark area.
+The device cast a strong shadow on the page which resulted in a large dark area.

 ![A low-quality scan](/images/teaching/scanning/device.png "A scan with a strong shadow produced by my arm that produced large black areas.")